Hantavirus Reports Surface Nationwide

 Do Rodents in Washington State Carry Hantavirus?

-Cases of hantavirus have been popping up throughout the world recently, including a woman in Oregon who died in June 2018 from exposure to the virus.
-Four mice in San Diego County, California, tested positive for hantavirus in January of 2018, and although no humans fell ill from those SoCal critters, recent years have seen an uptick in hantavirus diagnoses.
+Cases of Hantavirus have been popping up throughout the world recently, including a woman in Oregon who died in June 2018 from exposure to the virus.
+Four mice in San Diego County, California, tested positive for Hantavirus in January of 2018, and although no humans fell ill from those SoCal critters, recent years have seen an uptick in Hantavirus diagnoses.
 Yosemite National Park reported a cluster of cases in 2012.
 At that time,10 people were infected and three died from exposure to mice nesting in the walls of tent cabins.
-Last year, five people exposed to contaminated rodents in Washington State were infected and three died, the state’s worst breakout of hantavirus in 18 years.
+Last year, five people exposed to contaminated rodents in Washington State were infected and three died, the state’s worst breakout in 18 years.
 We're here to educate you on Hantavirus by covering the following topics:

 From the CDC.gov website: Hantavirus is more prevalent in the western United States.
 Beware of rodents in Washington state that may carry the virus.

 Because infected Deer mice live throughout the state, human cases of Hantavirus Pulmonary Syndrome can occur in any part of Washington.
 Typically, one to five cases occur each year.

 According to the Washington State Department of Health, symptoms begin one to eight weeks after inhaling the virus and typically start with 3-5 days of illness including:

 - As the disease gets worse, it causes shortness of breath due to fluid-filled lungs.